 Saudi Arabia Entry Restrictions

-Days have changed, and now travelers see Saudi Arabia through a new lens.
+Days have changed, and travelers now see Saudi Arabia through a new lens.
 Entry restrictions for Saudi Arabia have eased in recent times, but there are some important requirements to be aware of before you travel.

 Visa Requirements